Abby Hopewell, Doula and Birthkeeper

-When I am asked what I do and I reply "a Doula" I am often met with a blank or confused expression, followed by "What is a Doula?"
+When I'm asked what I do and I reply "I'm a Doula and Birthkeeper" I'm often met with a blank or confused expression, followed by "What's that?"

 I believe that a Doula looks a little bit different to everybody.
-I have supported different types of families including first time parents right up to 6th time parents as well as those who have had IVF.
-Some want an advocate, someone to have their back without judgement.
+I have supported a wide range of people on their journeys to, and through, becoming parents and the early years that follow.
+Some want an advocate; someone to have their back without judgement.
 Others want more practical and hands on support because their own support network is small or they don't have one.
 For some people it can be that they're scared and they would like someone with experience to guide them and help them through this labyrinth they find themselves in.

 Fun fact: do you know the difference between a maze and a labyrinth?
 Sorry David Bowie fans - unlike a maze, a labyrinth is not out to trick you or lead you to a dead end; it's simply a path to follow to the center, but that doesn't mean that sometimes you won't feel a little lost along the way as the path may turn this way and that.

 As a hand to hold, a shoulder to cry on and someone to truly listen to you, I can be the safe space you need when sometimes it feels like everyone is telling you what to do.
 When was the last time you felt listened to?
 It can be a powerful experience.

 As your Doula, I'm there to support you in whatever way you feel is best; my care is tailored to you and your needs whether that's through your journey to conceive, your pregnancy, the birth or postnatally.

 I can signpost you to evidence based research without telling you what you "should" do; this is your story, not mine.
 My aim is not to empower you; you are already powerful.
 My aim is to help you see that for yourself and to remind you if you have a wobble.